str4t3g4/F5-Hitsch-Godefroy/README.md

 ## Convert
 The second part, Convert, allows you to quickly convert a number of cryptocurrencies into euros.
 The 10 cryptos present in Flow are available for conversion.
+In this part of the application, we don't make a call to the API but we use the one made on "Flow" to keep the different cryptos and their values.

 <p align="center">
   <img  src="https://i.imgur.com/jukstPz.png">